Savvietarmac/p1-star-views/README.md

 color palat from site : http://colormind.io/bootstrap/

-gif for hero overlay here https://giphy.com/gifs/drawing-sparkle-spark-nDmTGama5e9ZH6mlT3 from Charlotte, rocket ship embed from Francis Amisola of same website.
+gif for here https://giphy.com/gifs/drawing-sparkle-spark-nDmTGama5e9ZH6mlT3 from Charlotte, rocket ship embed from Francis Amisola of same website.
+NOt in use